NotAwesome2/Plugins/README.md

 This plugin adds the command `/mapext` which allows adding extra properties that are displayed in `/map`.
 These properties do not do anything on their own, but they can be read by other plugins to add functionality.

 [Full documentation](documentation/_extralevelprops.md).

+## kickoutdated.cs
+This plugin will prevent players from connecting if they are not using enhanced mode or are outdated.
+A relevant kick message will be displayed to the player.
+Players who are VIP will not be kicked (see /help vip).